 Audit their security: Find a professional to examine your system and identify its vulnerabilities.

 Cyber analysts view networks and look at them from a cyber criminal’s perspective.
-They will point out vulnerabilities, update security systems, and recommend how to secure your network better.
+They will point out vulnerabilities, update security systems, and recommend better securing your network.

 Train your staff: Make sure your staff understands what is expected of them where cyber security is concerned and emphasize these expectations accordingly in your training.

 The tone is essential.
 Treat cyber security as a topic for which education is ongoing.
-Make training regular, insist that management and higher-up positions visibly participate, and emphasize these practices themselves.
+Make training regular, insist that management and higher-up positions visibly participate, and emphasize these practices.

 Consider multi-verification login requirements: No one likes multi-verification requirements.
-They are tedious and time-consuming, but they can also be an excellent way to secure networks.
+They are tedious and time-consuming but can also be an excellent way to secure networks.
 Passwords alone are often not an acceptable way to secure data.

 Interested in Getting into Cyber Security?

-Interested in getting into cyber security?
-Follow the link to learn more about how to protect networks and play your part in thwarting cyber terrorism.
+Are you interested in getting into cyber security?
+Follow the link to learn how to protect networks and play your part in thwarting cyber terrorism.